-Another issue: Insurance provided by the Federal Deposit Insurance Corp. and the National Credit Union Association is limited to $250,000, per depositor, per insured bank, per ownership category.
+Another issue: Insurance provided by the Federal Deposit Insurance Corp. and the National Credit Union Association is limited to $250,000, per depositor, per insured bank (per insured credit union for an NCUA credit union), per ownership category.
 Someone hoping to put more than a quarter of a million dollars in a jumbo CD runs the risk of losing money if their bank fails.

 Interest attained by investing in CDs is also taxable, another reason why you want to earn the highest yield possible — to make up for taxes on your gain.

 “If the jumbo CD is not held in a tax-deferred retirement account, taxes from interest will dampen the return and purchasing power even more,” says Alano Massi, certified financial planner and managing director for Palm Capital Management in Westlake, California.